raspberrychris/cryptotravellers/content/blog/what-is-cardano-ada-beginners-guide.md

 ## Cardano Is A Good Investment?

-We think it is in the long term, but please do your own research.
+We think it is in the long term, but please do your own research (and this does not represent financial advice)!.
 Cardano is still a relatively new project compared to some of the other more established crypto projects in the space.
 Purely from a research standpoint and development perspective Cardano has spent a lot of time trying to create their vision of what the perfect cryptocurrency looks like.
 They may not be the fastest, but their processes are well thought through and the project generally seems like a force for good rather than some other Alt Coins that are clearly just there to ride the cryptowave.

 ## Is Cardano The Next Bitcoin?

 \- Cardano is one of the most popular cryptocurrencies in the world.

-\- ADA can be purchased on many different cryptocurrency exchanges, such as [Coinbase](/link/coinbase) and [OKEx](/link/okex) for example.

 \- People are very excited about Cardano because it seems to have everything going for it: a passionate team, an ambitious vision, solid technological under